yashwinreddy/smart-helpdesk-agentic/README.md

 # SmartHelpdesk

 An AI-powered helpdesk agent with ticketing and knowledge base support.
+(BACKEND)

 ## 🚀 Setup